Repton School: Second World War and after

-The headmaster from 1937 to 1943 was H.G.
-Michael Clarke, who left the school to pursue an ecclesiastical career and became Provost of Birmingham Cathedral.
+The headmaster from 1937 to 1943 was H. G. Michael Clarke, who left the school to pursue an ecclesiastical career and became Provost of Birmingham Cathedral.
 He led the school during one of the most difficult periods of its history, when mounting debts and falling numbers, together with the effects of the war, led to questions as to the continuing viability of the institution; Clarke was obliged to close departments and two houses (The Cross and Latham).
 The school owed £50,000 (around £3.5 million at today's prices) and, in 1941, the Board of Education said its "future is doubtful".

-The total number of pupils was 353 at the outbreak of war, which fell to 273 in 1943.
-To record these losses, a tablet extension to the war memorial was commissioned in 1948 and inaugurated in a ceremony lead on 10 July 1949, unveiled by lieutenant general Sir Charles Gairdner and dedicated by Geoffrey Fisher, Archbishop of Canterbury.
+In the Second World War, 188 former members of the school died serving in the armed forces.
+Airmen were billeted in Mitre House during the war.
+In 1948, a tablet extension was commissioned for the Derbyshire WWI Memorial in order to include WWII casualties.
+The extension was inaugurated in a ceremony led on 10 July 1949, unveiled by lieutenant general Sir Charles Gairdner and dedicated by former Geoffrey Fisher, by then Archbishop of Canterbury.

 Numbers attending the school recovered in the late 1940s, such that The Cross was able to reopen in 1945 and Latham House in 1947.
 By 1957, the school was in better health: full with 470 pupils.

-In the Second World War, 188 former members of the school died serving in the armed forces.
-Airmen were billeted in Mitre House during the war.

 1957 saw the 400 year centenary of the school, celebrated with a royal visit from Queen Elizabeth II and Prince Philip, Duke of Edinburgh.
 A new chemistry block and workshops were added within the precinct, as well as extensive alterations to the science block.
 John Gammell took office as headmaster in 1968 and during his tenure girls began to be educated at Repton.
 It started with the arrival of two girls in 1970.
 By 1979, the first purpose-built girls' boarding house was opened.

 Hazing is recorded as having taken place at Repton into the late 20th century.
 Jeremy Clarkson attended the school, later noting that he had suffered extreme hazing by other students, including being plunged into an ice pool and having his trousers cut in half.
 He was later expelled for "drinking, smoking and generally making a nuisance" of himself.
 He has stated that this conduct included doing car stunts on the sports pitches, smoking in the chapel, filling all the locks on the premises with Polyfilla, and attending lessons naked from the waist down.

-In the 1980s, Chris Adams was at the school and subsequently observed, "The ingrained hierarchy whereby the older boys would subject the younger pupils to a lot of misery through the system of fagging.
+Likewise, fagging continued in the 1980s when cricketer Chris Adams was at the school; he subsequently observed, "The ingrained hierarchy whereby the older boys would subject the younger pupils to a lot of misery through the system of fagging.
 It was basically a system of slavery and I hated seeing the young lads literally trembling with fear".